-Leads are used to deliver electrical energy into the heart, either in the form of pacing pulses or higher field voltages to elicit defibrillation.
+Leads are used to deliver electrical energy into the heart in the form of pacing pulses or higher field voltages to elicit defibrillation.
 An array of catheters, stylets, and/or guide wires can be used to deliver leads to their desired locations within the heart.
-Once there, they can be passively placed into the heart anatomy (e.g., in trabeculations within the apex of the right ventricle).
-The tip electrode of other styles of leads can be actively engaged into the myocardium using helixes which look like cork screws.
-Leads are typically placed within the right heart (atrium and ventricle) to allow for treatment of bradyarrhythmia (slow heart rate).
+Once there, the leads can be passively fixed with tines in the trabeculations of the heart or more commonly, actively fixed using a helix that can be rotated into the heart tissue.

 Pacing Leads: Low power bradycardia leads are typically implanted in the right atrium and/or the right ventricle.
 The most common indications for these pacemaker leads are

 - Symptomatic bradycardia: Slow heart rate with symptoms such as syncope (fainting), dizziness, fatigue, and chest pains.

 - Sick Sinus Syndrome: The heart's sinus node does not function properly.
 The sinus node consists of specialized cells in the right atrium that act as the natural pacemaker of the heart.
 Sick Sinus Syndrome can entail rhythms that are too slow and too fast.

 - AV block: Problems with signal conduction from the atria to the ventricles.
 As a result, the heart can beat too slowly.

 - Chronotropic Incompetence: The inability to adjust the heart rate in response to activity.